 The nightlife here is similarly cultured, built around the local opera houses, theatres, and flamenco houses.
 Bars offer live music for fans of jazz and blues, as well as cocktails and dining for those looking to chat about the performances they have just witnessed.

-The area around Plaza Maya is the perfect place to browse some of the oldest shops in the city and pick-up traditional souvenirs, such as old coins, traditional shoes and local delicacies.
+The area around Plaza Mayor is the perfect place to browse some of the oldest shops in the city and pick up traditional souvenirs, such as old coins, traditional shoes and local delicacies.

 Once you are tired of shopping and sightseeing, head to the San Miguel Market, a food hall of over 30 stalls, featuring flavours from every part of Spain, combined with live entertainment, this is the perfect spot to unwind and recharge.

-6. La Latina, Where to Stay in Madrid for Shopping at Markets
+6. La Latina, a tapas hotspot in Madrid

 The historical district of La Latina originated as the merchant hub of medieval Madrid and those roots shine through to this day, with the city’s largest flea market, El Rostro, acting as the area’s main tourist draw and street markets taking over the winding roads every Sunday morning.

 Aside from its sprawling markets, the La Latina area is famous as the primary tapas hotspot in Madrid, drawing crowds of tourists and locals alike to sample the breadth of Spanish cuisine on offer here, including a number of interesting items you probably won’t have seen on the menu at your local tapas bar.
 Check out Cava Baja, Cava Alta streets for the best tapas.

 If you need a break from shopping and eating, there are a number of museums and historical churches in the area, including the Basilica of San Francisco el Grande, a beautiful, domed building, which showcases a collection of artworks from the 18th century.
 Or how about a scenic walk in some of the manicured gardens, set higher up the hills and offering gorgeous views over Madrid.